theopn/dotfiles/README.md

 ![macos-sc](./assets/macos-rice-sc-2023-02-15.jpg)
 ![fedora-sc](./assets/fedora-rice-sc-2022-07-25.png)

-Here are dotfiles for my systems, the 2020 MacBook Air with M1 processor and Lenovo ThinkPad T460s with i5.
+Here are dotfiles for my systems, the 2020 MacBook Air with M1 processor and Lenovo ThinkPad X270 (6th-gen i5).
-MBA runs the latest version of macOS, and T460s runs the latest version of Fedora Workstation with i3 and Sway window manager (actually, Sway is a Wayland compositor :nerd-emoji:).
+MBA runs the latest version of macOS, and X270 runs the latest version of Fedora i3 Spin with i3 and Sway window manager (actually, Sway is a Wayland compositor :nerd-emoji:).

 You are welcome to take inspiration from any file in this repository, but I do not take any responsibility for any content of the configurations. **Read the code before you use them!**